-Cap and trade limit how much carbon sectors can produce, then offers a fixed number of allowances that those who are in the industry can trade among themselves.
+Cap and trade limit how much carbon sectors can produce, then offer a fixed number of allowances that those who are in the industry can trade among themselves.
 Typically these allowances decrease over time and the limits on carbon increase.

-Hybrid Cap-and-trade Carbon Tax
+Hybrid Cap-and-Trade Carbon Tax

 The combination of cap and trade and carbon tax means the government has a tax and restriction on production.
 How this looks depends on the area.
 Some areas employ both a tax and cap everywhere, while others choose where to apply each policy.